da4all/da4all.github.io/_cards/dataset-documentation-assignment.md

 # Introduction for Instructors

 This assignment sequence lays out a drafted and workshopped major writing assignment designed for an upper-division undergraduate technical writing course and intended to take 1.5-2 weeks of the course to complete.
 It asks students to find a dataset to document and then leads them through a multi-step process of critical engagement with that dataset.
 The ultimate product is a set of documentation that is not merely technical but also critical and deeply contextual.
-Here is an example of student work produced during the course of this assignment sequence (*link forthcoming*).
+[One example of student work](https://da4asandbox.github.io/curricularsite/showcase/dataset-documentation-colorado-air-quality) produced during the course of this assignment sequence can be found in the Student Showcase on this website.

 The sequence consists of four assignments, the first three of which ask students to keep adding new material to their draft.
 After the third assignment, students get feedback from peers and the instructor (details not explained here), before submitting the final draft in the fourth assignment.

-Before beginning this sequence, students will have seen the slide deck titled “Getting Started with Data for Advocacy.”
+Before beginning this sequence, students will have seen the slide deck titled [“Getting Started with Data for Advocacy.”](https://da4asandbox.github.io/curricularsite/cards/getting-started-with-data-for-advocacy-slide-deck)

 The student-facing instructions for all four assignments are as follows: